Defining the Harness Wiring Diagram in Altium Designer

 The harness wiring diagram after moving the components.

-Click a connector in the design space to present its options in the Properties panel.
+Click a component in the design space or hover the cursor over the desired component, then click Properties to present its options in the Properties panel.

-The grid region of the Crimps tab supports multi-selection and copy/paste/delete operations for selected entries.
+The grid region of the Cavities tab supports multi-selection and copy/paste/delete operations for selected entries.

 • Multiple pin entries can be selected using Click, Hold&DragCtrl+ClickShift+Click, or Ctrl+A shortcuts.

-• When multiple pin entries are selected, click to add a crimp component to all selected pins or click or press Delete to remove assigned crimps from selected entries.
+• When multiple pin entries are selected, click Add to add a connector to all selected pins or click or press Delete to remove assigned connectors from selected entries.

 • Select one or more pin entries and use Ctrl+X/Ctrl+C shortcuts to cut/copy selected entries, then use the Ctrl+V shortcut to paste cut/copied content at the currently selected entry.